-Generators serve to lower the currently obtained power.
+Generators serve to lower the amount of power being obtained from external energy providers.
 Basically it is possible to engage each generator or to set it on higher load (Peak performance).
-If a generator is engaged, the power currently obtained (Current average consumption) is immediately lowered.
+An active generator (switched or on higher load) reduces the current value for power being obtained.
+An average figure for the power being obtained is saved in the variable linked in the Current average consumption property.